CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 If you use third-party ink or intend to use non-OEM ink cartridges, make sure to disable printer firmware updates to continue using non-OEM cartridges without any issues.

-For HP printer users, you can check our How to Disable HP Cartridge Protection guide for a step-by-step instructions on how to disable automatic printer firmware updates.
+For HP printer users, you can check our [How to Disable HP Cartridge Protection](https://www.compandsave.com/how-to-disable-hp-cartridge-protection) guide for a step-by-step instructions on how to disable automatic printer firmware updates.

 ### 9. Consider Refilling Your Ink Cartridges

 Take advantage of ink cartridge refilling services offered by businesses like Costco or Walgreens.

 Alternatively, you can opt for a DIY approach by refilling them yourself.
-Just ensure you are refilling an original empty cartridge, using a refill kit from a trustworthy supplier, and that you have a clear manual on how to refill ink cartridges.
+Just ensure you are refilling an original empty cartridge, using a [refill kit from a trustworthy supplier](https://www.compandsave.com/ink-refill-bulk-ink), and that you have a clear manual on [how to refill ink cartridges](https://www.compandsave.com/how-to-refill-ink-cartridges-guide).
 This eco-friendly practice not only helps reduce waste but can also lead to significant savings compared to purchasing brand-new cartridges.

 ### 10. Check for Third-Party Alternatives

 Consider trying third-party ink cartridges; they are not only more reasonably priced and eco-friendly but also offer quality on par with the original ones.

 To ensure a satisfying experience, look for a trustworthy third-party ink supplier.
 Check product reviews for insights into their product quality, after-sales service, policies, and more if you decide to explore this option.

+## Cheap Alternatives To Expensive Ink Cartridges

+Original printer ink cartridges are expensive, and the sneaky tactics manufacturers use to keep you hooked can worsen your printing experience.
+The good news is, you have options to save on ink without sacrificing quality.

+**Some of the most common affordable options are:**

+Remanufactured cartridges.

+They're made from durable OEM cartridge materials, cleaned, inspected, and refilled to match the performance of the new original cartridge.
+Choosing remanufactured cartridges saves money and reduces landfill waste, promoting sustainability.

+* Compatible cartridges

+They are made from brand-new parts manufactured by third-party factories to meet OEM specifications.
+These cartridges undergo meticulous research, production, and testing processes, ensuring quality and performance at par with the original.

+CompAndSave is offering both, as well as ink refill kits.
+Both our remanufactured and compatible ink cartridges have been filled with ink formulations that replicate the original, ensuring exceptional quality and performance, all at a fraction of what you would pay for OEM cartridges.

+OEM vs. CompAndSave Prices

+Let's compare the prices of OEM and CompAndSave inks for different brands, so you can see how much you could save.